epfl-ada/ada-2022-project-error141/README.md

 ## Proposed timeline & organisation of the team

-21.11.2022 Optimize and complete  the NLP summary pipeline
+21.11.2022 Optimize and complete  the NLP summary pipeline <br>

-28.11.2022 Project Pause
+28.11.2022 Project Pause <br>

-02.12.2022 Homework 2 Deadline
+02.12.2022 **Homework 2 Deadline** <br>

-05.12.2022 Process all summaries through the NLP pipeline, and define the activeness score.
+05.12.2022 Process all summaries through the NLP pipeline, and define the activeness score <br>

-12.12.2022 Visualisation of the results
+12.12.2022 Visualisation of the results <br>

-19.12.2022 Develop the web interface and  the final text for the data story. <br>
+19.12.2022 Develop the web interface and  the final text for the data story <br>
-24.12.2022 Milestone 3 Deadline
+24.12.2022 **Milestone 3 Deadline**

 ## Team Organization
 <table class="tg" style="undefined;table-layout: fixed; width: 342px">